Fleeing Eastern Thrace by rail (c. 1922). Source: D. Mavridis.

 The Greeks of Eastern Thrace continued to be persecuted by the Nationalist Kemalists until July 1920 when Hellenic forces were given Allied permission to occupy Eastern Thrace to provide them protection.

-In September 1922, the Nationalist forces of Mustapha Kemal brought to an end the existence of Hellenism in the East by burning the city of Smyrna to ashes and setting a deadline for the remaining Ottoman Greeks to leave the country or be deported to the interior; in other words face certain death.
+In September 1922, the Nationalist forces of Mustapha Kemal brought Hellenism the the East to an end by burning the city of Smyrna to the ground and setting a deadline for the remaining Ottoman Greeks to leave the country or be deported to the interior; in other words face certain death.
 Following the signing of the Armistice of Mudanya on the 11th of October 1922, the Greeks of Eastern Thrace were given 15 days to evacuate their ancestral homeland and leave.

 American writer and journalist Ernest Hemingway (1892-1961) arrived in Constantinople on the 30th of September 1922 as a foreign correspondent for the Toronto Daily Star to report on events following the Smyrna fire.
-The following month he was in Thrace and witnessed the expulsion of the Greeks of Eastern Thrace.
-In his October 20 dispatch, Hemingway described the wretched state of the Greeks who were attempting the arduous journey to Greece by foot:
+The following month he was in Thrace and witnessed the expulsion of the Greeks there.
+In his October 20 dispatch, Hemingway described the wretched state of Greeks who were attempting the arduous journey to Greece by foot:

 In a never-ending, staggering march, the Christian population of Eastern Thrace is jamming the roads toward Macedonia.
 The main column crossing the Maritza River at Adrianople is 20 miles long.
 Twenty miles of carts drawn by cows, bullocks and muddy-flanked water buffalo, with exhausted, staggering men, women and children, blankets over their heads, walking blindly along in the rain beside their worldly goods.29